G8TIC/radar/STATUS.md

 The percent figure indicates the percentage of messages your station sent the aggregator and the aggregator used.

-The contrib value is a percentage of how many messages that teh aggregator used from yout station compared with everyone else.
+The contrib value is a percentage of how many messages that the aggregator used from yout station compared with everyone else and is your overall contribution score.